Code-Institute-Submissions/HaimanotA-appoint-Dr._OctResub/README.md

 In order to make a local copy of this project, you can clone it.
 In your IDE Terminal, type the following command to clone my repository:
 * git clone https://github.com/HaimanotA/appoint-Dr..git
 Alternatively, if using Gitpod, you can click below to create your own workspace using this repository.

+The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html

+## Credits

+### Media

+- The photo on the home are from google photos.